 Adults who have never been baptized take part in the RCIA (Rite of Christian Initiation of Adults), and will typically be baptized at the Easter Vigil.
 Learn more about Baptism as part of RCIA ...

-Your child's Baptism is also possible at one of our Masses, however, this must be discussed with the Office and approval granted by clergy.
+Your child's Baptism is also possible at one of our Masses, with prior approval.
+Please call the Office to discuss.

 Sponsors (godparents) represent the Catholic community in Baptism and express the witness of the whole community to help the parents in their rearing of their children.
 They are selected by the parents of the child and should be living the Christian faith as examples of God’s love.